-The FAA is currently in the process of implementing Performance Based Navigation (PBN) procedures at CMH.
+The FAA implemented Performance Based Navigation (PBN) arrival procedures at CMH in September 2021.

 Relationship to 2007 NCP: Continues approved measure NA-7 of 2007 Part 150 NCP.

 Land Use Compatibility Improvement: Performance based procedures have the potential to reduce noise levels for homes located near the Airport (within the 65 DNL) and for those homes located farther from the Airport (outside of the 65 DNL).